nucleus210/ABDN-First-project/README.md

 * Slide show text to Text View;

 * Scroll View with Parallax effect to expand screen view.
-To make done Parallax effect i use emty image then I check real device screen resolution and set emty Image to this resolution.
+To make done Parallax effect i use empty image then I check real device screen resolution and set empty Image to this resolution.
 With little code get nice Parallax effect;

 * Social icons connected to Facebook, YouTube pages;